emo-eth/boggle-challenge-solution/README.md

 Of course, building the trie can itself be time expensive, so instead of rebuilding the trie from scratch every time, the trie is pickled upon construction.
-On subsequent runs, the program will rebuild the trie from its pickled state.
+On subsequent runs, the trie will be rebuilt from its pickled state.